agni-datta/csLaTeX/csdeferproofs/README.md

 Companion to `\NewDeferredThm` for dual-mode source files.
 Always call it after `\NewDeferredThm` (the two can appear in opposite branches of `\ifSubmission`).

-- `appendix=true`—safe no-op; the wrapper already exists.
+- `appendix=true`: safe no-op; the wrapper already exists.
-- `appendix=false`—defines `envE` as a transparent alias for `base-env`, passing the optional title through and ignoring proof-at-the-end options.
+- `appendix=false`: defines `envE` as a transparent alias for `base-env`, passing the optional title through and ignoring proof-at-the-end options.

 ```latex
 % Submission branch